 Lane splitting

 Accidents can also occur due to the limited space available while maneuvering around cars.
-In states where lane splitting is illegal, motorists would not expect motorcycles to ride next to them.
-The implications of this can be ugly.
+In states where lane splitting is illegal, motorists don’t expect motorcycles to ride next to them.
+The implications can be serious.

 Motorcycle safety precautions statistics

 “Statistics show how taking safety precautions can reduce the chances of injury in a motorcycle accident,” says John Yannone of Price Benowitz Accident Injury Lawyers.
-“When riding a motorcycle, it’s best to air on the side of caution and protect yourself with tried and true safety precautions.”
+“When riding a motorcycle, it’s best to err on the side of caution and protect yourself with proven safety precautions.”

 Here are some of these statistics:

-• Riding motorcycles with anti-lock brakes is 31 percent less likely to be fatally injured in crashes.
-This is in comparison to motorcycles without this technology.
+- Riding motorcycles with anti-lock brakes is 31 percent less likely to be fatally injured in crashes compared to motorcycles without this technology.